robertmaxwilliams/max-website/blog/2021-3-1-Thesis-Spring-Week-8.md

 I'm back.
 I think I'm going to work on the blog code rendering issue, because I am having trouble focusing on work and reading Perrow doesn't feel especially productive.

+Hey I did it!
+I set up the site to run on my desktop (sbcl, quicklisp) and had to make some changes (for some reason the string library was being more strict about types it would accept).
+Then I changed the bit of code that used cl-markdown to instead use a system call to pandoc, and fixed a bug I had with the header chomping eating up a bunch more text than it was supposed to and everything worked!
+For doing software maintenance on something I made like 2 or 3 years ago, that was surprisingly fast and easy.
+I guess lisp is just magic like that.

+Oof okay I still need to work.
+I don't know what to write.
+I guess I could start on another case study, maybe a fictional one.

+Well HAL-9000 turned out to be pretty good for analyzing in my system.
+The AI safety section was especially applicable because Space Odyssey 2001 is mostly about an aligned issue of a human-level AI.

+Time to spellcheck, checkout and push changes and I'll be done for the week.
+And a quick status update to Dr. Yampolskiy.